-Households can earn income in a competitive economywide labor market by

-- At the beginning of each period, each household may be randomly unemployed. - The household earns no income from work on dates of unemployment. - The unemployment probability is i.i.d. and uncorrelated with the aggregate shock.
+- Households can earn income in a competitive economywide labor market by supplying hours along with the productivity they have available at that date. - At the beginning of each period, each household may be randomly unemployed. - The household earns no income from work on dates of unemployment. - The unemployment probability is i.i.d. and uncorrelated with the aggregate shock.